kumarvivek9097/Analytics-Vidhya-Hackthons/README.md

 # Analytics-Vidhya-Hackthon
-This repository contains the solutions of various hackthon solution organised by Analytics Vidhya
+This repository contains the submission of various hackthon by me solution organised by Analytics Vidhya